-improvements to the terms and conditions of work for care staff; in 2022/23 the Silver Pledge will take effect which will see further them in meeting their outcomes.
-We have looked at alternative ways of working and have also continued to work with our
+We have remained committed to the Powys Bronze Pledge which has supported some sustainability within the care market with improvements to the terms and conditions of work for care staff; in 2022/23 the Silver Pledge will take effect which will see further benefits for care staff.

-Our priority throughout has been to ensure that individuals are safe and for us to work with them in a strengths-based way to support
+Our priority throughout has been to ensure that individuals are safe and for us to work with them in a strengths-based way to support them in meeting their outcomes.
+We have looked at alternative ways of working and have also continued to work with our colleagues in the voluntary sector in identifying opportunities for support in the community.